Origins of Australian rules football: Indigenous link theories

 Hibbin's account was widely publicised but was criticised by some indigenous Australians.

 The people of Melbourne regularly saw the first national people and the way they lived.
 First Nation people camped on the outskirts of towns.
 As the government released more land, they were pushed further away.
 Many people in society in the 1800s would have been familiar with the games they played.
 They were also familiar with the games other races who came and took/shared their country played.

 Gaelic link theories

 The question of whether Australian rules football and Gaelic football have shared origins arises because it is clear even to casual observers that the two games are similar.
 The first record of an early version of Gaelic football is considered to be a game in 1670 in Meath (Irish county) where the match featured the catching and kicking of a ball.

 It is notable that it was not until 1875 that a game of football was played under Association rules in Ireland.
 This suggests that reports of migrants from Ireland playing a form of football in Australia before that date, specifically Irish Catholics, were likely playing versions of Caid.

-Early references of Gaelic football in Australia

-Since none of the modern football games had been codified at the time, these matches were a traditional Gaelic form of football such as caid.

-In 1829 the 39th and 57th Irish regiments were reported to have been amusing themselves in Sydney by playing football over several days with the Sydney Gazette reporter stating that they "show considerable ability in the practice of one of their national pastimes".

-In 1840 in Sydney's Hyde Park games of Hurling and Football were played by Irishmen.
-In 1840 an Irish poem was printed in The Sydney Herald which mentioned hurling and football together.

-In 1843 during Adelaide St Patrick's Day celebrations were held "in genuine Irish style" involving families native to Ireland playing a football game.
-The game started at 2pm and was played in honour of Saint Patrick.
-Football, cricket and shinty were also commonly played in the early settlements of Hobart and Richmond in southern Tasmania during the 1840s and 1850s as well as part of St Patricks Day celebrations.
-In South Melbourne, football was also played on St Patricks Day.

-In 1846 there was controversy when an Irish gathering organised to "play an old Irish game" in Sydney's Hyde Park.

-In 1853 a group of Irishmen from Westmeath, Ireland placed an advertisement in the South Australian Register calling for Irishmen from another county of Ireland to join them in playing a game of football.